0x00string/ha_aes_cbc_jinja_filters/README.md

 - drop the contained folder in the `custom_components` folder in HA

 To install via HACS:
-- In HACS, navigate to `Integrations`
-- Select the elipses in the top right
+- In HACS, select the elipses in the top right
 - Select `Custom Repositories`
 - add `https://github.com/0x00string/ha_aes_cbc_jinja_filters`